-Research has demonstrated the power of music and dance to promote healing, improve mental and physical wellbeing and enhance the quality of life for those dealing with physical ailments or disabilities.
+Research has demonstrated the power of music and dance to promote healing, improve mental and physical well-being and enhance the quality of life for those dealing with physical ailments or disabilities.
 Here at NMS, we have begun expanding our programming to include new music and dance applications in partnership with several leading organizations.

-In Fall 2008, the school was recognized as one of nine schools across the country to be selected for the Creative Aging Initiative, a multi-year program supported by the National Guild of Community Arts Schools in partnership with the Metlife Foundation.
+In Fall 2008, NMS was recognized as one of nine schools across the country to be selected for the Creative Aging Initiative, a multiyear program supported by the National Guild of Community Arts Schools in partnership with the Metlife Foundation.
 The objective of this initiative is to bring the physical, cognitive and emotional benefits of arts participation to a mature population.
 The initiative provided training and resources for NMS to implement Vintage Voices, a now highly popular participatory program for adults ages 60+, led by NMS faculty members Ingeborg Schimmer and Tracey Albert.
 This fun and engaging program involves participants in singing and modern dance in a group class setting.
 The program is now funded in part by a grant from Pfizer and is offered on a continuing basis as part of our academic year course offerings.
 Refer to Adult Group Music Classes for schedules and more information.

 Dancing with Parkinson’s

 Beginning in 2009, NMS also began offering a new program called Dancing with Parkinson’s, led by NMS faculty member Laura Richling, with support from the Yale Community and Beyond Parkinson’s Support Group and the American Parkinson’s Disease Association of Connecticut, and funded with generous support from an individual patron.
-Based on the Dance for PD™ program of the Mark Morris Dance Group in Brooklyn, N.Y., this class offers people with Parkinson’s and related neurological disorders (along with partners and caregivers) the opportunity to explore and create movement in a variety of dance styles, accompanied by live music.
+Based on the Dance for PD™ program of the Mark Morris Dance Group in Brooklyn, N.Y., this class offers people with Parkinson’s and related neurological disorders (along with partners and caregivers) the opportunity to explore and create movement in a variety of dance styles.
 No dance experience is necessary and walkers, canes and wheelchairs are welcome!

 Classes are offered at two Connecticut locations: